rehax-native/fluxe/README.md

 The following command will build Skia and the fluxe static library.
 You need these to run the examples and to create a release.
+Note that for building Skia you need both python3 and python2 intalled.

 ```
 python build.py